clefourrier/historical-semantic-change/README.md

 ### Embeddings Analysis
 To use the WiktionaryParser script, you need to have Python3 and Jupyter installed.
 It uses pickle, scipy, pandas and numpy Python libs.

+The "mbert_embedding/meaning_eng.pickle" is not on the repo because of its size, but it is available on request.

 ## Licence
 This repo and its code is CC BY-NC-SA.